How to Raise Money for Charity: Five Tips for Success

 Traditional fundraising fosters relationship-building, while online fundraising makes it effortless to spread the word about your cause and reach people around the globe.
 Some of the most successful charity fundraisers use a combination of online and offline fundraising.

-Crowdfunding allows you to support a charity close to your heart when finances are tight and have become an essential fundraising tool for individuals and small groups.
+Crowdfunding allows you to support a charity close to your heart and has become an essential fundraising tool for individuals and small groups.
 It provides a simple, efficient way to accept donations from anyone.
 Many also turn to crowdfunding to pay for the cost of throwing a fundraising event.

 If you’re searching for ways to take your online fundraiser to the next level, this guide can help.
 From grassroots volunteering to social media competitions, below we share charity fundraising ideas for any cause that can help you increase donations and raise money for charity.